dfelinto/blender-manual/manual/modeling/modifiers/nodes/vector/combine_xyz.rst

    Standard vector output.

 .. note::

-    The vector is not automatically normalized.
+   The vector is not normalized.